-This is a hybrid course, delivered both in the Blackboard learning management system (LMS) and in face-to-face meetings.
-Students must be mindful of all course expectations, deliverables and due dates, especially because the online portion of the course requires significant time management.
+This is an online course, delivered in the Blackboard learning management system (LMS).Students must be mindful of all course expectations, deliverables and due dates, especially because the online portion of the course requires significant time management.
 All assignments and course interactions will utilize internet technologies.
 See "Technical Requirements" section for more information.
 In Blackboard, you will access online lessons, course materials, and resources.
+Each Learning Module spans 1 or more weeks; with deadlines on SUNDAY End of day 11:59 PM EDT/EST. Some variations will occur.